top of page

 10. What happens if I don’t reinvest the capital gains in a house within the time limit under Section 54F?

-If you deposit the amount in the Capital Gains Account Scheme (CGAS) but fail to use it within the 3-year construction timeline, the unutilized amount will be taxed as a long-term capital gain in the year the period expires.
+If you deposit the sale proceeds in a Capital Gains Account Scheme (CGAS) but fail to use them within 3 years (for construction), the unutilized amount becomes taxable as LTCG in the year the period expires.

-11. Is the tax different for gold coins vs. gold bars vs. jewellery?
+11. Is the tax different for gold coins, bars, and jewellery?

-No, the tax treatment is the same for all forms of physical gold, whether it's coins, bars, or jewellery.
-The rules are based on the holding period.
+No, the tax treatment is the same for all forms of physical gold, whether coins, bars, or jewellery.
+The taxation depends on the holding period and date of sale, not the form of gold.

 12. How do I find the purchase price of gold if I have no receipt?